Treatment for Barrett’s Esophagus in Salem, Kentucky

 Barrett’s Esophagus, also called BE, is a complication of GERD (Gastroesophageal Reflux Disease) that causes the lining of the esophagus to become more like intestinal tissue.
 Symptoms are different in every patient who has Barrett’s, but they can appear as heartburn, the sensation of indigestion, regurgitation, or other experiences related to GERD.
 However, some people don’t see any symptoms, or they are infrequent.

-Diagnosing Barrett’s Esophagus
+How is Barrett’s Esophagus Diagnosed?

-One of our providers will determine how far the tissue has changed, because if the tissue is very different, you may be more at risk for esophageal cancer.
+Dr. Barnes will determine how far the tissue has changed, because if the tissue is very different, you may be more at risk for esophageal cancer.
 Generally, this is ranked by the level of dysplasia, also known as inflammation or abnormal cell growth.
 In Barrett’s Esophagus, it is ranked as follows:

 - No dysplasia: Barrett’s Esophagus is present, but no cancerous cell growth